DMol: A Highly Efficient and Chemical Motif-Preserving Molecule Generation Platform: DMol Diffusion

 The focal concept in diffusion models is the noise model $q$, designed to enable $T$ forward diffusion steps.
 Graph diffusion relies on progressively introducing noisy perturbations to an undirected graph $\mathcal{G}^0$, encoded as $\textbf{z}^0$, resulting in a sequence of increasingly noisy data points $(\textbf{z}^1, \dots, \textbf{z}^T)$.
 The noise addition process is Markovian, which translates to $q(\textbf{z}^1, \dots, \textbf{z}^T \mid \textbf{z}^0) = \prod_{t=1}^T q(\textbf{z}^t \mid \textbf{z}^{t-1})$.

 More precisely, the encoding of a graph involves categorical information about the nodes $V$ and vertices $E$ of the graph $\mathcal{G}=(V, E).$ The assumptions are that each node belongs to one of $a$ classes and is represented as a one-hot vector in $\mathbb{R}^a$.
 The same is true for edges, which are assumed to belong to one of $b$ classes (with one class indicating the absence of the edge).
 We follow the notation from~\cite{vignac2023digress}, where $\textbf{x}_i$ is used to denote the one-hot encoding of the class of node $i$.
 The one-hot encodings are arranged in a node matrix $\bf{X}$ of dimensions $n \times a$.
 Again, in a similar manner, edges are encoded into a tensor $\bf{E}$ of dimension $n \times n \times b$.
 The Markovian state space for each node and edge is the set of classes of the nodes and edges, respectively.
-For simplicity, and with a slight abuse of notation, $\textbf{x}_l$ is used to denote the class (state) of node $l$, while $\textbf{e}_{ls}$ is used to denote the class (state) of edge $ls$.
+With a slight abuse of notation, $\textbf{x}_l$ stands for the class (state) of node $l$, while $\textbf{e}_{ls}$ stands for the class (state) of edge $ls$.

 Diffusion is performed separately on nodes and edges, while the noisy perturbations in the forward process are governed by a state transition matrix.
 For node-level noise we use transition matrices $(\textbf{Q}_{X}^1, \dots, \textbf{Q}_{X}^T)$, where each entry $[\textbf{Q}_{X}^t]_{ij}$ defines the probability of an arbitrary node transitioning from state $i$ to state $j$ at time step $t$.
 A similar model is used for edges, where the transition matrices $(\textbf{Q}_E^1, \dots, \textbf{Q}_E^T)$ describe the probabilities $[\textbf{Q}_{E}^t]_{ij}$ of an arbitrary edge transitioning from state $i$ to state $j$.
 Formally, $[\textbf{Q}_X^t]_{ij} = q(x^t = j \mid x^{t-1} = i)$ and $[\textbf{Q}_E^t]_{ij} = q(e^t = j \mid e^{t-1} = i)$, where $x$ and $e$ correspond to a generic node and edge, while the superscript indicates the time stamp.